byte4RR4Y/rock4se-image-builder/README.md

 # rock4se-image-builder >> PRE-FINAL VERSION <<

-I'm currently testing all the builds PLEASE report any issues!
+I'm currently testing all the builds(a lot of work!)
+PLEASE report any issues!
 #####################################################################################
 # This script builds SD-Card images for the Radxa Rock 4 SE as it follows:
     - Building the root-filesystem inside a docker container.